Godel-ai/docs-ai/projects/Projects.md

 # Philo-Stream : Video Streaming

-- TikTok, BulBul : Curiosity and Information Stream
+- TikTok/Bulbul : Short Lecture format, Random Feed based on interests

 At a high level:
 A rust TTS server hosts two models: a mel inference model and a mel inversion model.
 The ones I'm using are glow-tts and melgan.
 They fit together back to back in a pipeline.